AduragbemiOyinlola/MentornessInternship/Corona-Virus-Analysis-SQL/corona_presentation.md

 ### **OVERVIEW:**
 <!-- _class: invert -->
 ![bg left:10%](./Images/corona.jpeg)

 The **CORONA VIRUS** pandemic has had a significant impact on public health and has created an urgent need for data-driven insights to understand the spread of the virus.

-For this task, I will be analyzing the **CORONA VIRUS** dataset to find answers by writing **SQL** queries, derive meaningful insights and present my findings.
+For this task, I will be analyzing the **CORONA VIRUS** dataset to find answers by writing **SQl (PostgreSQL)** queries, derive meaningful insights and present my findings.

 ---
 <!-- _class: invert -->
 ![bg left:10%](./Images/corona.jpeg)

 ### **DATASET:**
 The dataset contains 8 fields: